the-t-in-rtf/ul-image-api/docs/api-rest-docs.md

     + `uid` (required) ...
 The unique ID of the Unified Listing entry associated with this image.
     + `source` (required) ...
 The data source (see "Source Permissions" above) to associate this image with.
     + `image_id` (required) ..
 The ID of this image, as returned by `GET /api/images/file/gallery` (see below) or `POST /api/images/file/:uid` (see above).

-+ Query Parameters
-    + `height` (optional, number) ...
-The desired height of the image.
-If `height` is supplied and ``width` is omitted, the width will be determined using the aspect ratio of the original image.
     + `width` (optional, number) ...
 The desired width of the image.
-If `width` is supplied and `height` is omitted, the height will be determined using the aspect ratio of the original image.
+The height will be determined using the aspect ratio of the original image.

 If both `height` and `width` are specified, the image will be scaled proportionately and mounted on a background with that exact size.
 See [the Sharp documentation](http://sharp.dimens.io/en/stable/api/#embed) for details.